strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 We have been getting a lot of requests for how to set up the Cruise Control UI with a Strimzi-managed Kafka cluster.
 Maybe you want a pretty dashboard to view your cluster status.
-Maybe you want to preform Cruise Control operations without having to open a text editor.
+Maybe you want to compare optimization proposals without having to open a text editor.
 Maybe you are just a visual person.
 Regardless of the reason, we want to provide some basic instructions for getting you started!